20 plants with purple flowers

-For a striking pot or border, try combining purple blooms with the acid greens of Alchemilla mollis, or euphorbias like Euphorbia amygdaloides var. robbiae.
+For a striking pot or border display, try combining purple flowers with the acid greens of Alchemilla mollis, or euphorbias like Euphorbia amygdaloides var. robbiae.
 Red poppies and orange kniphofias would also work well here.

-The added boon of growing purple-flowered plants is that they're likely to attract plenty of pollinators, with some showing an innate preference for purple flowers.
+Another benefit of growing purple-flowered plants is that they're highly attractive to pollinators, with some showing an innate preference for purple flowers.

 Discover some of our favourite plants with purple flowers to grow, below.